TREE REMOVAL NOT ASSOCIATED WITH DEVELOPMENT ACTIVITY

 Apply Online (new users will need to create an account)

 Tree Removal Permit Application applies to removal requests which do not meet the requirements for the 2-tree removal notification form and usually requires review of a certified arborist report.
 A fee is required for this review.
+The review takes approximately 15 business days and may involve a site visit from the Development Review Arborist.
+Once the review is complete, the Development Review Arborist will issue denial or approval of the permit through email.

 Tree Pruning & Topping